RaitheOfDureya/Habitica-Stayin-Alive-Script/README.md

 > *Ah, ha, ha, ha, stayin' alive*

 ## Setup Instructions
-The script was developed using [Google Apps Script](https://en.wikipedia.org/wiki/Google_Apps_Script) and can be configured to run on a time basis.
+The script was developed using [Google Apps Script](https://en.wikipedia.org/wiki/Google_Apps_Script) and can be configured to run on a timed basis.
 In order for you to use this script you need to have a Google account.

 1. Go to [script.google.com](https://script.google.com/).
 If this is your first script, this will automatically create a new Google script for you and open an editor for it.
 Otherwise, edit an existing project by clicking the pencil icon next to it, or create another.